-Why organizations and individuals rely on carbon offsetting instead of reducing or avoiding CO2 emissions at the source?
+Why do organizations and individuals rely on carbon offsetting instead of reducing or avoiding CO2 emissions at the source?

-P&W sustainability initiatives include: more efficient engines, reduced engine maintenance requirements and components replacement rates, material re-utilization and recycling, chemicals banning, machinery and sites optimization (energy and water usage, recycling, composting), and incentivizing use of public transit or working from home for employees.
+Pratt & Whitney sustainability initiatives include: more efficient engines, reduced engine maintenance requirements and components replacement rates, material re-utilization and recycling, chemicals banning, machinery and sites optimization (energy and water usage, recycling, composting), and incentivizing use of public transit or working from home for employees.
 Combined with CO2 emission avoidance and reduction practices, carbon compensation is an initiative in the right direction.

 Why do global carbon offset projects require funding?